 , a gated enclosure within the churchyard of NS3477 : Cardross Old Parish Church

 See "The Clyde District of Dumbarton" (1886), by Donald MacLeod, for the history of these lands, and for the details of the presentation at the flagstaff (he does not give the date or the precise year in the book, but it was mentioned above).
 The author also recounts there a legend rather similar to the one about Thomas the Rhymer, except that it is set in the time of the Roman occupation: a band of native warriors disappear into an opening in the side of Dumbuck Hill; the opening closes after them, and the warriors are said to be sleeping in a huge cave in the hill, until the time when they will be called to a final battle.
-MacLeod was also aware that there was a "Rhymer's Cave" on the hill: he mentions it by name, but does not offer any further comment.
+MacLeod was also aware that there was a "Rhymer's Cave" on the hill: he mentions it by name, but makes no further comment on it.